BrightChamps Logo

 For example, we can find examples of reflection symmetry in our daily lives, such as the wings of butterflies.

-If you fold the shape along the line and both halves match perfectly, it has line symmetry.
+Fold the shape along the line.
+If both halves match perfectly, it has line symmetry.

 2. Rotational Symmetry